yoavram-lab/CulturalCooperation/README.md

 Figures were produced with Python.
 The code is available as an [IPython (Jupyter) notebook](ms/figures.ipynb).

+## Spatial-stochastic simulation
+Set the desired parameter values at the bottom of the script and run the file

 ### License

 All code in this repo is licensed under the CC-BY-SA 4.0 licence.